 Some chemotherapy drugs can damage the liver, so you might have blood tests to check how well your liver is working.

 The liver breaks down many drugs.
-So it needs to be working well to get rid of the chemo.
+So it needs to be working well to get rid of the chemotherapy.

 Tests to check your kidneys